 Theater of Marcellus

-The theater consisted of three levels supported by columns.
-Each level had a different architectural style: the first level had arches supported by columns in the Doric Order, the second featured arches with Ionic columns and the third one consisted of a wall with pilasters in the Corinthian Order.
-Only parts of the first two levels are still visible today.
+The design of the theater, with its multiple levels of arches supported by columns, was a model for the Colosseum, which was built decades later.
+Each of the three levels had a different architectural style: the first level had fifty-two open arches supported by columns in the Doric Order; the second featured arches with Ionic columns and the third one consisted of a closed wall with pilasters in the Corinthian Order.
 The structure was mainly built of tufa, cement and brickwork.
 The cavea was sheathed in white travertine.

 The Theater in the Middle Ages

-In the 12th century the Theater of Marcellus was owned by the Favvi Family who turned the theater into a fortress.
-In 1368 the building was acquired by the Savelli Family.
-They transformed the building into a palazzo in the early 16th century.
+In the twelfth century, the Theater of Marcellus was owned by the Fabii family, who turned the theater into a fortress.
+In 1368 the building was acquired by the Savelli family, who asked architect Baldassare Peruzzi to transform the building into a fortified palazzo.
+In the seventeenth century, the palazzo fell into the hands of the Orsini.

-Due to all the modifications over the centuries, only a part of the exterior of the original theater is now visible.
+As a result of all the modifications that were made over the centuries, only a section of the first two levels of the original theater are still visible today.